roberto12cr/EmailCheckerNET/README.md

 Hopefully this will be usefull for someone.

-_If you like this project feel free to collaborate with feedback or any comment... any donation is welcome at_ https://www.paypal.me/roberto12cr/1
+_If you like this project feel free to collaborate with feedback or comments... donations are welcome at_ https://www.paypal.me/roberto12cr/1